f5devcentral/f5-rseries-training/docs/rseries_networking.rst

 +----------------------+-----------+----------------------------------------------------------------------------------------------+

-Below are the current rSeries optic SKUs:
+Below are the **current** rSeries optic SKUs:

+..
+Note:: Some older SKU's may operate in rSeries, but are no longer available to purchase.
+They are listed in the following document.

+`K6097: Specifications of the Fiber Gigabit Ethernet SFP, XFP, SFP+, QSFP+, and QSFP28 module ports on BIG-IP system platforms <https://my.f5.com/manage/s/article/K6097>`_

 ..
 Note:: The QSFP+ & QSFP28 optics cannot be configured for unbundled mode prior to F5OS-A 1.8.0 - 4 x 10Gb (with a 40Gb QSFP+ optic).
 F5OS-A 1.8.0 added breakout cable support for 4 x 10Gb on the high-speed ports (**1.0**, **2.0**, **11.0**, **12.0** on the r10000, r12000) & (**1.0**, **2.0** on the r5000).
 These ports do not support 4 x 25Gb at this time.